Tenacom/ReSharper.ExportAnnotations/README.md

   <PropertyGroup>
     <PackageReference Include="JetBrains.Annotations" Version="2019.1.1" PrivateAssets="All" /> <!-- Will not become a transient dependency -->
-    <PackageReference Include="ReSharper.ExportAnnotations" Version="1.0.0" PrivateAssets="All" /> <!-- Only used during build -->
+    <PackageReference Include="ReSharper.ExportAnnotations.Task" Version="1.0.0" PrivateAssets="All" /> <!-- Only used during build -->
   </PropertyGroup>

 </Project>